slimecog/checks-for-understanding/module-2/backend/week_one.md

   <%= @count %>

-  not sure i understand this question. am i supposed to be changing the value of @count or does it hold the value `1` already?
+  not sure i understand this question. am i supposed to be changing the value of `count` or does it hold the value `1` already?

 8. In the same code block, how would I pass a local variable `name` with a value of `Mr. Ed` to the view?